 - Explain how to engage employees in need of support when experiencing mental health difficulties

-- Design workplace policies that address the rights and responsibilities of employee and employers to create an inclusive workplace
+- Understand the rights and responsibilities of employers

 About this Workshop